-- Shut down the engine and then slacken the nuts. - Hold the bar nose up and use screwdriver to turn tensioning screw (1) clockwise until chain fits snugly against the underside of the bar while still holding bar nose up, tighten down the nuts firmly.
+- Shut down the engine and then slacken the nuts. - Hold the bar nose up - - Use screwdriver to turn the tensioning screw (1) clockwise until chain fits snugly against the underside of the bar.
+Tighten down the nuts firmly.

-A new chain has to be retensioned more often than one that has been in use for some time - check chain tension frequently see section "During Operation".
+A new chain has to be retensioned more often than one that has been in use for some time check chain tension frequently see section "During Operation".